The Harrison Undergraduate Research Awards

 Conceptualizing a Project: Applicants are urged to think creatively in designing their research projects.
 Proposals focusing on any of the undergraduate fields represented at the University will be considered.
 Applications that integrate different areas and approaches are encouraged.
 Projects might involve travel, either within or outside of the U.S., to take advantage of resources that would be otherwise inaccessible to the student.
 Projects requiring laboratory work might call for the purchase of equipment that could not be obtained without an award of this kind.

-Applying: Current first-, second-, and third-year undergraduate students who wish to apply for a Harrison Award must submit four copies of the application and two recommendation letters (including one from the faculty advisor).
-The application form requires the student to write a research proposal (2 pages maximum) with the following headings:
+Applying: Current first-, second-, and third-year undergraduate students are eligible to apply for a Harrison Award.
+The application formrequires the student to write a research proposal (2 pages maximum) with the following headings:

 Faculty reviewers will assess each application based on merit, taking into account such considerations as clarity of the research question, appropriateness of methodology, the project’s feasibility, and the applicant’s preparation for undertaking the project.